aitgon/wopmars/docs/content/quick-start.rst

             # The price have to be under 2000!
             max_price: 2000

 There are two rules named `Rule1` and `Rule2`.
 It means that the workflow is composed of two steps.
 For each rule, the used *Toolwrapper*, its parameters (if needed), inputs and outputs are specified.
-If you look closely at the values of these inputs and outputs, you can notice that the output of the `Rule1` has the exact same value than the input of the `Rule2`: ``wopexamplesnp.model..Piece``.
+If you look closely at the values of these inputs and outputs, you can notice that the output of the `Rule1` has the exact same value than the input of the `Rule2`:
+``model..Piece``.
 It means that the `Rule1` will write into the table associated with the Model `Piece` and the `Rule2` will iterate_wopfile_yml_dic_and_insert_rules_in_db these writes.
 Therefore, `Rule2` won't run before `Rule1` because there is a *dependency relation* between them.

 .. note::